Akhilesh64/ResUnet-a/README.md

 The arvix version of the paper can found at the following [link](https://arxiv.org/abs/1904.00592)

-If you find this repo usefule please cite the original authors :
+If you find this repo useful please cite the original authors :
 ```
 ￼@article{DIAKOGIANNIS202094,
 title = "ResUNet-a: A deep learning framework for semantic segmentation of remotely sensed data",